lilianaguerrero/bernadoodle_alert/README.md

-# Bernedoodle Alert
+# New Merch Alert

 ## Summary

-**Bernedoodle Alert** is a python service that sends a text message to a desired phone number with information on an available puppy litter.
+**New Merch Alert** is a python service that sends a text message to a desired phone number that notifies that new merchandise has been uploaded to Peloton's site.

 ## About the Developer
-Created by Alejandra Lopez.
+Modified from the Bernadoodle Alert Created by Alejandra Lopez.
 Learn more about the developer on [Linked In](https://www.linkedin.com/in/alejandra-lopez-0a0a205b/).

 ### Tech Stack: